mybatis/mybatis-dynamic-sql/README.md

 1. It is a search with three search criteria - any combination of search criteria can be used
 1. Only records with an active status will be returned
 1. If `id` is specified, it will be padded to length 5 with '0' at the beginning of the string
-1. If `firstName` is specified, it will be used in a case insensitive search and SQL wildcards will be appended
+1. If `firstName` is specified, it will be used in a case-insensitive search and SQL wildcards will be appended
-1. If `lastName` is specified, it will be used in a case insensitive search and SQL wildcards will be appended
+1. If `lastName` is specified, it will be used in a case-insensitive search and SQL wildcards will be appended
 1. The query results are limited to 500 rows

 Using the dynamic SQL features of the library eliminates a lot of code that would be required for checking nulls, adding wild cards, etc. This query clearly expresses the intent of the search in just a few lines.